Disease Guide ·Urinary Tract Infection ·2026

 The Urinary History Pre-Existing Trap

-If your cat had any documented urinary issues before enrollment — UTI, crystals, blood in urine, inappropriate urination — all future urinary claims may be denied as pre-existing.
-This is one of the most common claim denials.
-Enroll before any urinary symptoms appear in vet records.
+Any documented urinary issue before enrollment - UTI, crystals, blood, inappropriate urination - may deny all future urinary claims as pre-existing.
+One of the most common claim denials.
+Enroll before symptoms appear.

 Red flag · Coverage